HelenaMaslowska/bombs-online/README.md

 # Bombs Online
-Bombs online is 2D game made on Linux Ubuntu 18.04.
+Bombs online is 2D game made on Linux Ubuntu in C++ and using Qt Creator 6.
+Game can be played if you have QT6 libraries installed in your device.
 Rules are simple:
 1. Be the last one to stand!

 Ok, there are some other rules...